Delegate Information

 When you write your bill, use this template.
 Please do not change the format to Pages or any word processor other than Word.

-Upload your final bills, made with the YMC template format before Friday, November 10th, 11:59 PM ET to the google form.
-This form will be active in mid-october for the upcoming 2023 conference.
+Upload your final bills, made with the YMC template format before the deadline (date TBA).
+This form will be active in October for the upcoming 2025 conference.

 Summary of Committee Debate Structure